HackMichael/Skills2022/README.md

 TASK 1

-Task name: Manage GitHub scripts and documents
+Task name: Manage GitHub scripts and documents.

 Task description: Create a folder “Skills2022” in your DEVASC virtual machine and start a git repository.